CommutativeRings.jl

 struct ZZmod{m,T<:Integer} <: Ring{ZZmodRingClass}; val::T; end

-The subtypes of RingClass are currently only containers for constant type variables.
+The subtypes of RingClass are used as containers for constant type variables.
 It may be necessary to hold values, which are specific for the algebraic structure, and cannot be stored in as type paramters.
-That is for example the case, when the modulus m in the example above is a BigInt.
+That happens for example, if the modulus m in the example above is a BigInt or a polynomial.
 In other cases, the classes are unused.
-The user needs not deal with those types.
-Access to the type variable is used within the implementation by method owner(::Type{<:Ring}} which provides the RingClass object, when the complete type is known.
-Preferred operation mode is to take the type parameters directly.
+The user needs not deal with those types as long as he does not define own ring structures.

 Univariate Polynomials